flogothetis/Bowling-Game-Unity/README.md

 The Role of the Scripts

-	Audio_Play.cs   It controls when the sounds will be played .
+	Audio_Play.cs   It controls when the sounds will be played .

-	Back_to_menu.cs   When player push ‘Esc’ and ‘Back to Menu’ ,it return back to menu 	Final1.cs Pause Scence (View the Score and Back to Menu choice) 	Lancer Ball.cs  Give Force ,Torque to Ball ,Reset the Ball 	Menu.cs  Menu Sections
+	Back_to_menu.cs   When player pushes ‘Esc’ and ‘Back to Menu’, it returns back to menu.

+	Final1.cs Pause Scence (View the Score and Back to Menu choice).

+	Lancer Ball.cs  Give Force, Torque to Ball, Reset the Ball.

+	Menu.cs  Menu Sections.

-	Move.cs  Control Translation and Rotation of the Camera(Virtual Bowling Player )
+	Move.cs  Control Translation and Rotation of the Camera(Virtual Bowling Player).

-	ResetBall .cs Trigger Interface to Reset the Ball
+	ResetBall .cs Trigger Interface to Reset the Ball.

-	ResetPins .csTrigger Interface to Reset Pins
+	ResetPins .csTrigger Interface to Reset Pins.

-	Score.cs  Full Algorithm to calculate the current Score ,Switch Player etch .
+	Score.cs  Full Algorithm to calculate the current Score, Switch Player etch.

-	ScoreManager.cs  Controls UI’s -Score Display
+	ScoreManager.cs  Controls UI’s -Score Display.

 Unity Prefabs

-Each pin behave in the game in the same way .So I include all the pins in a Prefab .So all the pins have the same RigidBody,Texture,Mass ,Script .
+Each pin behaves in the game in the same way.
+So I include all pins in a Prefab.
+Consequently, all pins have the same RigidBody, Texture, Mass, Script .

 Character
 I built my own Character.
 I didn’t use Unity’s FPS Controller.
 (Move.cs)